Hermetic seal: Types of glass-to-metal hermetic seals

 When the glass and the metal being hermetically sealed have the same coefficient of thermal expansion, a "matched seal" derives its strength from bond between the glass and the metal's oxide.
-This type of glass-to-metal hermetic seal is the weaker of the two types and is generally used for low-intensity applications such as in light bulb bases.
+This type of glass-to-metal hermetic seal is generally used for low-intensity applications such as in light bulb bases.

 "Compression seals" occur when the glass and the metal have different coefficients of thermal expansion such that the metal compresses around the solidified glass as it cools.
 Compression seals can withstand very high pressure and are used in a variety of industrial applications.

 Compared to epoxy hermetic seals, glass-to-metal seals can be operated up to much higher temperatures (250 °C for compression seals, 450 °C for matched seals).
 The material selection is however more limited due to thermal expansion constraints.
 The sealing process is performed at roughly 1000 °C in an inert or reducing atmosphere to prevent discoloration of the parts.

 Ceramic-to-metal hermetic seals

 Co-fired ceramic seals are an alternative to glass.
 Ceramic seals exceed the design barriers of glass to metal seals due to superior hermetic performance in high stress environments requiring a robust seal.
-Choosing between glass versus ceramic depends on the application, weight, thermal solution and material requirements.
+Choosing between glass versus ceramic depends on the application, weight, thermal solution, and material requirements.